A new algebraic approach to genome rearrangement models: Background: the permutation approach

-The full biological model for evolution is given by $(\cM,w,dist)$, where $\M \subseteq \SN$ is the set of allowed rearrangements, $w:\cM\to (0,1]$ is the probability distribution on this set, and $dist$ is the probability distribution of the independent rearrangement events in time.
-In our treatment, we take $dist$ to be the Poisson distribution, which enables us to understand evolution via rearrangement as a Markov process.
+The full biological model for evolution is given by $(\cM,w,dist)$, where $\M \subseteq \SN$ is the set of allowed rearrangements, $w:\cM\to (0,1]$ is the probability distribution on this set, and $dist$ is the probability distribution of the independent rearrangement events in time. \bt{One may have biological evidence for including particular types and sizes of rearrangements in the model with differing relative probabilities, or may wish to compare distances computed under differing models (see \cite{vjoshjez} for some specific examples of models and distance comparisons).
+The distribution $dist$ may similarly be chosen according to evidence or preference;} in this treatment, we use the Poisson distribution.

-We shall emphasise at this stage that that our approach is mathematically general, assuming only biologically-natural restrictions on the set of allowed rearrangements $\cM$.
-Without loss of generality (since one may move to working in a smaller group), we assume that $\cM$ generates the group $\SN$; this ensures that any permutation in $\SN$ may be obtained from any other by applying a sequence of elements from $\cM$ (in other words, the associated Markov model is irreducible).
-Elements of $\DN$ are, formally, allowed in the set of rearrangements, although their action does not actually alter the genome.
+We shall emphasise at this stage that \bt{we make minimal further restrictions} on the set of allowed rearrangements $\cM$.
+Without loss of generality, we assume that $\cM$ generates the group $\SN$; this means that any permutation in $\SN$ may be obtained from any other by applying a sequence of elements from $\cM$. \bt{(Note that the case of $\cM$ not generating $\SN$ is simpler: in this case $\cM$ generates a subgroup, $H\subseteq\SN$, and the problem reduces to considering this smaller group, since any pair of elements would simply be unrelated under the model or both be elements of a coset $H\sigma$.)} Elements of $\DN$ are, formally, allowed in the set of rearrangements, although their action does not actually alter the genome.
 This allows for full generality; for example, if one wishes to include `all inversions' in the model, then the inversion of a region of size $N-1$ is the same as flipping the genome over in space.

-The first model condition simply states that the model should naturally possess the same symmetry as the genome (in this case, for circular genomes, dihedral symmetry).
+The first model condition simply states that the model should naturally possess the same symmetry as the genome (in the current case, dihedral symmetry).
 Suppose, for example, that $(1,2)\in\cM$, meaning that the regions in positions $1$ and $2$ may swap places.
 Then, since the position labelling is arbitrary, we should have $(\ell,\ell+1)\in\cM$ for all $\ell = 1,2,\ldots,N-1$, and $(N,1)\in\cM$, meaning that {\em any} two regions in adjacent positions may swap places; further, these rearrangements should all be equally probable.
 We refer to this property as {\em dihedral symmetry of the model} and, mathematically, express the condition as

-Note that the different form of dihedral symmetry here, that is, $dad^{-1}$ rather than $da$ for $a\in\cM$, $d\in\DN$, is due to these permutations representing {\em actions} (see \cite[Sec.3]{vjez_circ1} for more details).